liboidc-agent4

 The following functions can be used to obtain an access token for a specific account configuration from oidc-agent

 .
-If you / your application does not know which account configuration should be used, but you know for which provider you need an access token you can also request an access token for a provider.
+If you / your application does not know which account configuration should be used, but you know for which provider you need an access token you can also .

 This function requests an access token from oidc-agent for the accountname